Also Known As

 A familiar face in American TV commercials, Cleese's Hollywood cameo roles include The Great Muppet Caper (1981), Lawrence Kasdan's Silverado (1985), The Big Picture (1989), and voice work for the animated An American Tail 2: Fieval Goes West (1991).

 Cleese's biggest movie success was the award-winning A Fish Called Wanda (1988), a blockbuster comedy starring Cleese, Kevin Kline, Jamie Lee Curtis and Michael Palin.
 He wrote the screenplay and served as executive producer.
 He later appeared with Eric Idle and Rick Moranis in the farce Splitting Heirs (1993) and teamed up with his Wanda cohorts for Fierce Creatures (1997).
-His recent movie credits include The World Is Not Enough (1999) and Rat Race (2000).
+Other movie credits include the James Bond feature The World Is Not Enough (1999) and Rat Race (2000).

 Cleese reprised his role as Q in the video game James Bond 007: Everything or Nothing.
 He also worked as a voice actor on the games Starship Titanic (credited as Kim Bread), Jade Empire, Fable III and The Elder Scrolls Online.